FindMySchool LogoFindMySchool

 The admission of girls, beginning in 1970 and accelerating in recent years, has created a genuinely co-educational environment, particularly in the sixth form where the ratio approaches parity.
 The school's values, described as kindness, diversity, and curiosity, emerge organically from conversations with pupils and review of school communications, not merely from marketing.

 The college's intake at age 13 is mixed-ability.
-Unlike selective schools, Lancing admits pupils across the spectrum of prior attainment.
 GCSE scores therefore reflect the entire pupil cohort, not a pre-filtered elite.
 Many pupils entering at 13 have thrived academically but were not identified as grammar school candidates.
 Others arrived with significant learning support needs and have made substantial progress by 16.
 The college values this breadth.

 Within GCSE sits genuine diversity of choice: pupils study Latin, Greek, Mandarin, geology, and philosophy alongside traditional subjects.
 Some subjects, modern languages, sciences, show strong outcomes; others reflect the reality of mixed-ability cohorts in mainstream schools.

 The sixth form tells a distinctly different story.
-With 74% of A-level grades at A*-B (well above the England average of 47%) and 13% at A* (compared to 8% ), A-level outcomes place Lancing 339th, comfortably in the top 25% of schools in England (FindMySchool ranking).
+With 70% of A-level grades at A*-B and 20% at A*, A-level outcomes place Lancing 277th out of 2,549 schools in England, comfortably in the top 25% (FindMySchool ranking).
 This represents the college's academic sweet spot.

 Among the cohort choosing to remain for sixth form, and those admitted externally, stronger academic selection occurs.
 A-level subjects include classics, further mathematics, philosophy, and specialist science pathways.
 The college demonstrates particular strength across the sciences and humanities.
 Results support ambitious university destinations.

-In the 2024 leavers cohort, 65% progressed to university.
-The Oxford college admits one student to Oxbridge, typically fewer than highly selective schools but not negligible given the mixed GCSE intake and mixed-ability philosophy.
+Recent leavers progress to university and other post-school routes.
 Beyond Oxbridge, pupils secure places at Russell Group universities including Durham, Edinburgh, Bristol, Warwick, and Imperial College.
 The breadth of destinations reflects the diversity of sixth form ambitions: medicine, engineering, law, humanities, and arts subjects all feature.

 England ranks and key metrics (where available)